mridulgiri6/Amazon-clone/README.md

 # Amazon Clone

-This is an Amazon clone.
+This is an Amazon clone created by Mridul giri.